aldonavarretefp/React-Course/README.md

 </ul>
 The objective of this section was to learn how to use context in React.

+## Section 12.
+Tests in custom Hooks.
+This is the main topic.
+Evaluate all applied Hooks in the previous section and learning real life use cases.

+In addition, we are going to test a reducer.
+Checking which responsabilities are ours and which are not.

 ## Section 14.
 Heroes App (Single Page Application) <a href="https://condescending-snyder-570e07.netlify.app/" rel="noopener noreferer" target="_blank">(link here)</a>
 ### ScreenShot of the App